pulumi/docs/reference/organizing-stacks-projects.md

 * **Independence.** Although Pulumi can diff changes and make only those updates mandated by a code edit, certain projects sometimes deploy at radically different cadences and it makes sense to enforce this separation in project structure.
-For instance, a service that revs every day may not be appropriate to live alongside critical infrastructure that changes infrequently and which demands intense scrutiny whenever it does.
+For instance, a service that revs every day may not be appropriate to live in the same project as critical infrastructure that changes infrequently and which demands intense scrutiny whenever it does.

 * **Security.** In large organizations, it's important to use RBAC to secure access to individual aspects